Snow Morel

 Description

 Snow Morel is an early forest mushroom.
-It occurs in Europe, North America, and Japa.
-It is common in Europe but uncommon in North America based on the small number of records for the species.
+It occurs in eastern North America.
 It is found in the spring and early summer alone, scattered, or in groups, on the ground or on rotten wood, under coniferous or hardwood trees, often poking through leaf litter.
 It is saprobic, obtaining nutrients from rotting wood, and might also be mycorrhizal, having a mutually beneficial relationship with the tiny rootlets of trees.
 It may exhibit both traits at different parts of its life cycle.

 The cap is usually 1¼ to 4 wide and 1¼ to 2 high, but may be much larger.
 It is hollow, strongly and deeply wrinkled, highly convoluted, and brain-like.
 It is often squarish and blocky, and is usually compact, without strongly projecting lobes.
 The upper surface is dull, yellowish-brown or tan when young, becoming darker brown or reddish-brown with age.
 The margin of the cap is attached directly to the stalk but it is often ingrown at that point and may appear unattached.